marqeta/pr-bot-cli/README.md

 Click on your profile picture at top right corner, go to `settings` -> `developer settings` -> `personal access token` -> `fine-grained tokens`, click on the `generate new token`.

+`Repo read-only` and `read:org` permissions should be enough for PR Bot Cli to work.

 Remmeber to copy your personal access token as you woould need to use in the next step.
 ### 2. Store Personal Access Token as Repository Secret
 Go to your repository, click on `settings`.